 As a LCDR who got passed over for CDR, try to get one of these jobs and excel at it (this list is not exhaustive and these positions are not the only path to CDR, but they are a good start):

-- Assistant/Associate Residency Director
+- Assistant Program Director

-- Senior Medical Officer or Medical Director
+- Senior Undersea Medical Officer (UMO)

 If you are a CDR who got passed over for CAPT, try to get one of these jobs and excel at it:

-- Specialty Leader
+- Assistant Specialty Leader or Specialty Leader

 - Chief Medical Officer (CMO)